ekmett/gc/README.markdown

   ...
 ```

 Now an oracle would look for signs of memory pressure from the host operating system and attempt more aggressive garbage collection in response.
+The current implementation matches the 'GenMS+Selfish' scheme from the original paper due to lack of information from GHC about how many pages have been returned to the OS.

 Contact Information
 -------------------